 HFHBW received a new 2016 Nissan Frontier as part of a grant from Nissan North America to help families across the country secure decent, affordable housing.
 With the merger of the Bay-Waveland and Pearl River affiliates we will be able to serve more families and the new addition to our fleet will allow us greater mobility and greater visibility.
 Nissan's partnership with Habitat began in 2005 when it donated 50 trucks and mobilized employees to assist in home building following Hurricanes Katrina and Rita in the Gulf Coast region.

-To build and restore Hancock County by partnering with volunteers, donors, sponsors, families and other friends to provide affordable housing and ongoing community revitalization and engagement.
+To build and restore Hancock and Pearl River counties by partnering with volunteers, donors, sponsors, families and other friends to provide affordable housing and ongoing community revitalization and engagement.

 Are you, or do you know a military veteran, that lives in Hancock or Pearl River county and owns a home that is in need of critical repair?
-Stay tuned for details on a program that we're offering for those that have served our country faithfully.
+Click here for details on the Veteran/Critical Home Repair program that we're offering for those that have served our country faithfully.
 It is now our privilege to serve them!

 Make a difference right now.

 Use our button below to donate easily and securely with a credit card or with your PayPal account.